gwijthoff/sof_talk/sof_talk.md

 As Holger mentioned, I work in both media studies and the digital humanities -- which means that I'm interested not only in the ways that we as humanists can study technology, but also, increasingly, how those technologies inflect our methodologies as humanists, simply as part of our research workflows and scholarly communications.

 Specifically, my current book project, titled *Gadgetry: New Media and the Fictional Imagination* is about the ways people imagine what can be done with a given technology.
-This includes everything from the macro level of new cultural forms and practices that emerge from mass media, to the micro level of the individual user picking up a tool and thinking through what can be done with it, what that tool makes possible that wasn't before.
+This includes everything from the macro level of new cultural forms and practices that emerge from mass media, down to the micro level of the individual user picking up a tool and thinking through what can be done with it, what that tool makes possible that wasn't before.
 For me, the figure of the gadget, refering to both specific and fictional tools, crystallizes this relationship between technology and the imagination.

-But when I first conceived of this project, I was interested very broadly in the historical recurrence of technological fantasies: projections of future worlds and wondrous possibilities tethered to material shifts in the fabric of the everyday present.
+When I first conceived of this project, I was interested very broadly in the historical recurrence of technological fantasies: projections of future worlds and wondrous possibilities tethered to material shifts in the fabric of the everyday present.
 It seemed to me that elements of these fantasies lodge themselves in the cultural reception of new media technologies, providing a language by which we can describe and define their contours.

 For instance, fantastic stories of physically "jacking in" to cyberspace in the 1980s allowed us to more concretely imagine the decentralized communities of the Internet (AD LIB, concensual hallucination, William Gibson *Neuromancer*)